Rita Hayworth: Health

-Orson Welles noted Hayworth's problem with alcohol during their marriage, but he never believed that her problem was alcoholism.
+Orson Welles noted Hayworth's alcoholism during their marriage, but refused to recognize it.
 "It certainly imitated alcoholism in every superficial way", he recalled in 1983.
 "She'd fly into these rages, never at me, never once, always at Harry Cohn or her father or her mother or her brother.
 She would break all the furniture and she'd get in a car and I'd have to get in the car and try to control her.
 She'd drive up in the hills suicidally.
 Terrible, terrible nights.
 And I just saw this lovely girl destroying herself.
-I admire Yasmin so much."
+I admire Yasmin so much".

-Yasmin Aga Khan spoke of her mother's long struggle with alcohol:
+Yasmin Aga Khan spoke of her mother's alcoholism:

 I remember as a child that she had a drinking problem.
 She had difficulty coping with the ups and downs of the business ...
 As a child, I thought, 'She has a drinking problem, and she's an alcoholic.'
 That was very clear, and I thought, 'Well, there's not much I can do.
 I can just, sort of, stand by and watch.'
 It's very difficult, seeing your mother, going through her emotional problems and drinking and then behaving in that manner ...
 Her condition became quite bad.
 It worsened and she did have an alcoholic breakdown and landed in the hospital.

-In 1972, the 54-year-old Hayworth wanted to retire from acting, but she needed money.
+In 1972, Hayworth wanted to retire from acting, but she needed money.
 At the suggestion of Robert Mitchum, she agreed to film The Wrath of God.
 The experience exposed her poor health and her worsening mental state.
 Because she could not remember her lines, her scenes were shot one line at a time.
 In November, she agreed to complete one more movie, the British film Tales That Witness Madness, but because of her worsening health, she left the set and returned to the United States.
 She never returned to acting.

-In March 1974, both of her brothers died within a week of each other, which caused her great sadness and led to heavy drinking.
+In March 1974, both her brothers died within a week of each other, which caused her great sadness and led to heavy drinking.
 In January 1976, at London's Heathrow Airport, Hayworth was removed from a TWA flight after having an angry outburst while traveling with her agent.
-The event attracted much negative publicity; a photograph where she looked disheveled was published in newspapers the next day.
+The event attracted much publicity; a photograph where she looked disheveled was published in newspapers the next day.
 Hayworth's alcoholism hid symptoms of what was eventually understood to be Alzheimer's disease.

 Yasmin Aga Khan spoke of her mother's disease: